max101101/Lisp/README.md

 * To build use "make"
-* To insert use "./prog insert dirname|filename" //~db already filled
-* To compare use "./prog compare dirname|filename [-I]"
+* To run use ./prog
 * To clean use "make clean"